IDMNYU/IdeationPrototyping_LadyK_Spring24/Future_weeklyBrief.md

 # [Future Project](Future.md)

+### Semester Week 8b - 9a | Week 7: Future Project -

+0. Post the outcome of the exercises from class and a reflection.
+Tell me how your project is changing.

+1. Refine your *concept map*.
+Make sure your concept map explores the main idea you are researching.
+Note that this is not your world, as your world is your setting!
+What is your focus/idea to explore through this world?
+Use the concept map to explore the mechanics of your idea within your world.
+Label the relationships.
+Do not be limited by the edge of the page.

+2. Add to your *timeline*.
+Add events that are not solely related to your main idea, but also other events in your world.
+Secondly, explore the cause and effect of various events.
+If you've had a bit event related to your idea, what happened as a result of that?
+Go deeper and get specific.
+(Not just sweeping and big ideas.)

+3. *Iterate and add to your personas.* These are general examples of people in your world.
+See the brief on github and the slides in Slack.

+4. Begin to explore who are all the *stakeholders* in your world, with relation to your main idea/concept.
+Who are all these people and what is their relationship?
+Create a list that you will iterate and refine next week.

+5. *Do a new mindmap, which explores different possible artifacts* for you to create from your world.
+This artifact can relate directly to your idea, but it does not have to.
+What are some other possibilities, give the world you've created and the interests that you have?

+6. Reflection: How is your project developing?
+Where are you struggling?
+What do you need help with?

+By this point, you should have a clear understanding of your main concept that is occuring in your world.
+You should have a sense of some general people from your world and their emotions, desires and struggles.
+The core people involved and effected by your concept should be coming clear.
+You should have an idea within time of what happened first, second, third.
+Perhaps you start to see possibilites of a few narratives emerging.
+If so, tell me what these narrartives are briefly.
+If not, tell me where your project needs support.
+Be specific in your questions

 ### Semester Week 7b - 8a | Week 6: Future Project - Mechanics of The Idea through your world

 Posts due to Process Site by 14:00 March 17